AguaClara/2StageCoagAddition/[2 stage coagulant addition][Spring 2018].md

 ### Cleaning Procedure
  Once the experiment is done, we want to completely wash out the apparatus so it will be ready for the next experiment.

- **Step 1.** Turn off the clay and coagulant pump while letting the tap water pump run at a relatively high speed.
+ **Step 1.** Turn off the clay and coagulant pumps while running the water pump with a relatively high speed, normally over 120rpm.

  **Step 2.** Remove entire apparatus from the wall (recirculator \& tube settler) and thoroughly wash it out, then reattach it back to the wall.

- **Step 3.** Wash out the Flocculator by unplugging the connection between the outflow tube from the influent turbidimeter and the flocculator, and plug-in tubing from the nearby sink to wash out the flocculator.
+ **Step 3.** Wash out the flocculator by unplugging the connection between the outflow tube from the influent turbidimeter and the flocculator, and plug-in tubing from the nearby sink to wash out the flocculator.
 Make sure there is a bucket at the end of the flocculator that will collect the water.

  **Step 4.** Clean the influent and effluent turbidimeter.
 Make sure to turn on the Bypass channel first!
 First, open the bypass valve.
 Second, pinch the black outflow tube.

  **Step 5.** Remove and wash out the vials from both turbidimeters.
 Refill the vials with clean water, then put back into the turbidimeters.
 Use Kimtech wipes to clean the glass thoroughly.

  **Step 6.** Turn off water to the flocculator and detach the tubing.
-Hook up the influent turbidimeter back into flocculator then re-open the influent turbidimeter BUT keep the effluent turbidity meter closed.
+Hook up the influent turbidimeter back into flocculator then re-open the influent turbidimeter but keep the effluent turbidimeter closed.
 Turn on the water pump to clean out the influent turbidimeter as well as the flocculator.

  **Step 7.** Pour out the coagulant reservoir into a different bucket and rinse reservoir with deionized water to make sure all residue is washed out.
 Take out the push pin then wash out the coagulant reservoir thoroughly.
 Replenish reservoir with 5L (or less) of deionized water.
-Use MathCAD to determine how much 70.9mg/L PAC coagulant needed to use to get the desired results of the experiment.
+Use Python calculation codes to determine how much 70.9mg/L PACl coagulant needed to use to get the desired results of the experiment.

 ## Experimental Checklist
-Before running the experiment, we check apparatus following steps below:
+Before running the experiment, check apparatus with following steps:

-**Step 1.** Turn on the influent and effluent turbidity meter and check whether the inside glass container is clean.
+**Step 1.** Turn on the influent and effluent turbidimeter and check whether the inside glass container is clean.

-**Step 2.** Before reassembling the turbidity meter again, we let only the tap water run through the system to see if there is any leak, especially near the turbidity meter, in case water would flow to the interior of the meter and cause damage to the apparatus.
+**Step 2.** Before reassembling the turbidimeter again, we let only the tap water run through the system to see if there is any leak, especially near the turbidimeter, in case water would flow to the interior of the meter and cause damage to the apparatus.

 **Step 3.** Turn on all pumps and set them with a tiny RPM value, then check if pumps run in the right direction.

-**Step 4.** Go to the "edit rules" part of the ProCoDA, check the slope and intercept value  of the increment function, make sure to set those values according to the calculation;
+**Step 4.** Go to the "edit rules" part of the ProCoDA, check the slope and intercept value of the increment function, make sure to set those values according to the calculation.

 **Step 5.** The last step, turn to "operation" part of ProCoDA, switch the state to "Data Acquisition" and make sure states would switch between one another automatically.